Importance of a Medical Diagnosis Before Treatment

 Medical imagining, also known as radiology, is used to detect a variety of symptoms and conditions including tumors, bone density, and brain disease.
 Medical imagining is often used to check the progression of symptoms or to gain a visual understanding.

 An effective medical diagnosis can be defined as:

-An accurate medical diagnosis or medical advice are signs of an effective, well experienced diagnostic team.
+An accurate medical diagnosis or medical advice is a sign of an effective, well-experienced diagnostic team.
 Many conditions can be difficult to diagnose due to rareness, symptom commonality, and other factors.
 An accurate diagnosis is reached by a thorough understanding and review of all the information.

 In extreme cases, timely medical advice or a correct diagnosis is the difference between treating, containing, or alleviating a patient.
 A timely diagnosis, more often than not, is reached through a combination of experience and study.

 Design medical systems to work for the patient and the provider